JamesAHo/MySql-employee-tracker/README.md

 ## Description

 The purpose of this application is to make it easy to to manage an organization.
-The logics behind this app was inpired by chdonovan.(Please check Citing for more information)

 ## Table of Contents